wso2/docs-is/en/docs/guides/login/log-into-simplesamlphp-using-is.md

         '\] should match the value of 'idp' in step 8.

     3. Note that "6bf8e136eb36d4a56ea05c7ae4b9a45b63bf975d" is the
-        thumbprint of the default certificate ships with WSO2 IS.
-SAML2 Response is signed with this certificate.
+        thumbprint of the default certificate shipped with WSO2 IS.
+The SAML2 Response is signed with this certificate.

 ## Configure the service provider in WSO2 IS